jarikai/HomeNetworkMonitor/README.md

 - Displays the last scanning time.

 ## Nmap Server installation
 Before you can use the integration, you need to have the server configured in your local network for scanning and sharing the json data.
-Official [Nmap](https://nmap.org/) does not provide the json output, so i made the dotnet commandline application to convert Nmap xml output to json.
-If you need to use other methos to convert xmal,  the json data needs to be in this format:
+Official [Nmap](https://nmap.org/) does not provide the json output, so i made the [dotnet commandline application](dotnet/nmapxml2json/README.md) to convert Nmap xml output to json.
+If you need to use other methos to convert xml, the json data needs to be in this format:
 ***
 ```json
 {